ibm-cloud-docs/key-protect/delete-keys.md

 {:important: .important}

 # Deleting keys
-{: #deleting-keys}
+{: #delete-keys}

 You can use {{site.data.keyword.keymanagementservicefull}} to delete an encryption key and its contents, if you are an admin for your {{site.data.keyword.cloud_notm}} space or {{site.data.keyword.keymanagementserviceshort}} service instance.
 {: shortdesc}

 When you delete a key, you permanently shred its contents and associated data.
 The action cannot be reversed.
-[Destroying resources](/docs/services/key-protect?topic=key-protect-data-security#data-deletion) is not recommended for production environments, but might be useful for temporary environments such as testing or QA.
+[Destroying resources](/docs/services/key-protect?topic=key-protect-security-and-compliance#data-deletion) is not recommended for production environments, but might be useful for temporary environments such as testing or QA.
 {: important}

 ## Deleting keys with the GUI